Change Message Tutorial

 Note

-Publish will only update fields on the back of a pass.
-If you intend to send pass updates via Publish, add a “Messages” field to back of the pass template, include a change message, and use the field for your change notifications.
+Publishing changes only updates fields on the back of a pass.
+If you intend to send pass updates via Publish, add a Messages field to back of the pass template, include a change message, and use the field for your change notifications.

 Best Practices for Change Messages